Table of Contents

-If you're getting into hügelkultur, you'll want to avoid these common hügelkultur mistakes to ensure success in your garden.
+If you're getting into hügelkultur, you'll want to make sure to avoid these common hügelkultur mistakes to ensure maximum success in your garden.

-The following mistakes and problems are some of the most common issues that gardeners run into while attempting hügelkultur.
+The following mistakes are some of the most common that gardeners encounter while attempting hügelkultur.

 If you learn from these, you can avoid most pitfalls and save yourself time and frustration as you learn how to make this resourceful method work for you on your land.